 Supplemental Medicare Insurance

-Supplemental Medicare insurance is essentially secondary health insurance for seniors with Medicare.
-With Original Medicare, you’re responsible for 20% of your outpatient medical costs, as well as costly inpatient deductibles.
+Supplemental Medicare insurance is essentially secondary health insurance for seniors.
+With Medicare, you’re responsible for 20% of your outpatient medical costs, as well as costly inpatient deductibles.

 Supplemental medical insurance for Medicare covers copayments, coinsurance, as well as deductibles that form costly out of pocket costs.